datahub-project/datahub/docs/api/graphql/getting-started.md

 ## Reading an Entity: Queries

-DataHub provides the following GraphQL queries for retrieving entities in your Metadata Graph.
+DataHub provides the following `graphql` queries for retrieving entities in your Metadata Graph.

 ### Query

-The following GraphQL query retrieves the `urn` and `name` of the `properties` of a specific dataset
+The following `graphql` query retrieves the `urn` and `name` of the `properties` of a specific dataset

 ```json
 {